Upon completion of this activity, the learner will be able to:

 Continuing Nursing Education (CNE) Credit

-A total of 3 contact hours may be earned as CNE credit for reading “Late Preterm Infants: Clinical Complications and Risk” and for completing an online post-test and participant feedback form.
+A total of 1 contact hour may be earned as CNE credit for reading “Implementing Skin-To-Skin Contact at Birth Using the Iowa Model: Applying Evidence to Practice,” and for completing an online post-test and participant feedback form.

 To take the test and complete the participant feedback form, please visit http://JournalsCNE.awhonn.org.
-Certificates of completion will be issued on receipt of the completed participant feedback form, application and processing fees.
+Certificates of completion will be issued on receipt of the completed participant feedback form and processing fees.

-AWHONN is accredited as a provider of continuing nursing education by the American Credentialing Center's Commission on Accreditation.
+Association of Women's Health, Obstetric and Neonatal Nurses is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 Accredited status does not imply endorsement by AWHONN or ANCC of any commercial products displayed or discussed in conjunction with an educational activity.